Workplace & Career

 How To Pick The Right Template

 The hardest part is rarely the wording.
 It is matching the message to who reads it.
-A client who emails about a contract should never land on the same casual reply your teammate gets in Slack.
+A client who emails about a contract should never land on the same casual reply your teammate gets in chat.

 Common Mistakes To Avoid